-Next time someone promises you first page rankings on Google – or any sort of SEO promise for that matter, ask these five questions.
+Next time someone promises you first page rankings on Google – or any sort of SEO promise for that matter- ask these five questions.

-#1: What Keywords Will I Rank For?
+1: What Keywords Will I Rank For?

-Clearly you want to rank for terms that are relevant to your website, but if your business name is the first word on the list, watch out!
+Of course you want to rank for terms that are relevant to your website, but if your business name is the first word on the list, watch out!
 When it comes to your business name you should always rank number one.
 When people search for you by name, you’re going to come up.
 That’s how Google works.
 Google wants to give people what they’re looking for.

 Now, if you have a generic business name it might not be so easy.
 Generally speaking, however, you should always show up first when your name is searched.

-#2: How Were Those Keywords Decided Upon?
+2: How Were Those Keywords Determined?

 I could write an entire series of posts about keyword research, but here it is in a nutshell: keyword research simply tells you how many people per month search for a given keyword.
 These first page SEO scams will promise ranks for terms that nobody is actually searching for.

-So when they optimize your page for one of those terms, you show up first and the SEO firm looks like the hero.
+So, when they optimize your page for one of those terms, you show up first and the SEO firm looks like the hero.
 What really happened is that you just competed in a race that only you were running in.
 Of course you’ll be first.

 Always ask to see the research and the search volume for the promised terms.

 3: How Long Will This Take?

-It all depends on what keywords you want to optimize for (see 1 and 2 above), but also how competitive those keywords are, the domain authority of your website, the overall quality of your content, etc. The list of variables goes on and on.
+It all depends on what keywords you want to optimize for, and it also depends on how competitive those keywords are, the domain authority of your website, the overall quality of your content, etc. The list of variables goes on and on.

-#5: How Will You Backup Your Guarantee?
+5: How Do You Backup Your Guarantee?